 2018: U.N.
 Secretary-General António Guterres made a global call to action for WASH in all healthcare facilities, citing their crucial role in disease prevention and reduction.
 Without basic WASH services, health centers could contribute to more infections and preventable deaths for mothers and newborns.

-2020: Globally, about 1.8. billion patients and health workers face a higher risk of COVID-19 infection and other diseases due to the lack of basic water and sanitation services at health services, according to WHO and the U.N.
+2020: Globally, about 1.8. billion patients and health workers face a higher risk of COVID-19 infection and other diseases due to the lack of basic water and sanitation facilities at health services, according to WHO and the U.N.
 Children’s Fund (UNICEF).

 2023: Up to an estimated 3 billion people globally face water shortages.
 This crisis is set to escalate in the coming decades, particularly in urban areas, without enhanced international cooperation.
 These findings are from the U.N.
 World Water Development Report 2023.
 The report revealed that 2 billion people (26% of the population) lack safe drinking water, while 3.6 billion (46%) lack access to safely managed sanitation.